Murder of Clementina Curci: Death and investigations

 On the afternoon of 10 October 1990, Philips Singapore executive Franco Di Girolamo, an Italian expatriate, came back home for lunch at his family's new bungalow house around Bo Seng Avenue, and as he arrived home, Do Girolamo noticed the items inside the house were in full disarray and tried to look for his wife, but to no avail.
 Subsequently, inside the bathroom of his daughter's bedroom, much to the shock and grief of Di Girolamo, his 38-year-old wife Clementina Curci Di Girolamo was discovered dead, with her nude body immersed inside a bathtub full of water.
 Like her husband, Curci first migrated from Italy to Singapore on 7 October 1990 (three days before her death) with her daughter and son to live with her husband, who was transferred from the Netherlands to his company's branch in Singapore in August 1990.
-She was last seen alive by her husband when she took her two children to school on a taxi at around 7am in the morning.
+She was last seen alive by her husband when she took her two children to school on a taxi at around 7am.

 According to the forensic pathologist Clarence Tan, the cause of death was due to both strangulation and drowning.
 In his report, Dr Tan said that Curci was in a state of asphyxia due to the strangulation and it alone would have led to her death, but the subsequent immersion of water escalated her death within a short period of time.
 There were signs of injuries and bruises on the neck and face, which supported the possibility that Curci was strangled, and the water inside her lungs also supported the fact of her having drowned.
 Dr Tan also confirmed there were no signs of sexual assault on the victim.
-The time of death was fixed at between 7am and 9am on the morning of 10 October itself.
+The time of death was fixed at between 7am and 9am on 10 October.

 Police were contacted and they began investigating the death of Curci, which they classified as murder.
-A handbag and two black wallets containing S$200 in cash wrre found to be missing during the search in the house.
+A handbag and two black wallets containing S$200 in cash were found to be missing during the search in the house.
 At the time of the murder, a group of hired cleaners, led by Lim Kok Poo, were outside the house cleaning the bungalow while the killing took place indoors, and this was their third day of work at the bungalow since the Di Girolamo family hired them.
 Three members (including Lim) of the hired cleaning group were questioned but none of them stated they heard or see anything amiss when they arrived at the bungalow to start their work.
 The fourth and final member, 18-year-old Maksa bin Tohaiee, was absent from work at the time of the murder, but nonetheless, Maksa was considered as a suspect behind the murder.

 Maksa was brought in for questioning at the CID, but he denied being at the house at the time of the murder and claimed that he was absent on sick leave that same day.
 After 48 hours of questioning, Maksa was released from the police station.